Rails provides four different ways to load association data. In this blog we are going to look at each of those.

 where condition.
 Following query will result in an error.

-Includes loads the association data in a separate query in the default
+Includes loads the association data in a separate query just like preload.

 In the above case no posts data is selected.
 Above query can also